Our History

 Charlotteville and Pancake Racing

-20 years ago, on Tuesday 8 th February 2005, the Charlotteville Jubilee Trust hosted their first pancake races in Guildford High Street.
+21 years ago, on Tuesday 8th February 2005, the Charlotteville Jubilee Trust hosted their first pancake races in Guildford High Street.
 The Trust were in the process of saving a Grade II listed Vagrants and Casuals Ward from inappropriate development.
 The proposal was to provide a community centre in the building, which is known as the Spike, as well as a heritage experience which would tell the story of how the poor were treated under the Victorian Poor Laws.
-To remind people that poverty and homelessness were not a thing of the past the Trust started the Great Guildford Pancake Races to raise money for charities that look after those less well-off.
+To remind people that poverty and homelessness were not a thing of the past the Trust started the Great Guildford Pancake Races to raise money for charities that look after those less well-off

 Our first races back in 2005 raised money for what was then No. 5 Night Shelter.
-This year we will be holding the event to raise money for the Mayor of Guildford’s Local Support Fund.
-The fund helps residents of Guildford Borough who are facing financial difficulties.
+This year we will be holding the event to raise money for St John’s Community Support which is a food project run by St John’s Church, Stoke next Guildford, providing free frozen meals (plus dry/tinned goods, desserts, and fresh fruit and vegetables)

 But, We Need Your Help Again!